eddited17/book-analysis-pipeline/README.md

 # Book Analysis Pipeline

+## THIS IS COMPLETELY VIBE CODED AND YOU USE THIS ON YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR ANY UNINTENDED CONSEQUENCES RESULTING FROM USING THIS CODE

 A sophisticated multi-stage AI-powered pipeline for analyzing and processing business books, specifically designed to extract actionable insights, frameworks, and implementation strategies from PDF documents.

 ## Overview